Blubberhouses: History

-The road through Blubberhouses, what is now the A59, running in an east/west direction, was first turnpiked in the 1770s.
-The section to the west of Blubberhouses towards Skipton goes over Blubberhouses Moor, and between 1823 and 1827, a new cut was made to the south with a gentler grade, but following the contours of the hill.
-The 19th century section has suffered many landslips, and so a new bypass, following the route of the original turnpike is due to open in 2025.
+The road through Blubberhouses, which is now the A59, running in an east/west direction, was first turnpiked in the 1770s.
+The section to the west of Blubberhouses towards Skipton goes over Blubberhouses Moor, and between 1823 and 1827, a new cut was made to the south with a gentler gradient, but following the contours of the hill.
+The 19th century section has suffered many landslips, and so a new bypass, following the route of the original turnpike, is due to open in 2025.

 In July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the village.
 It was also the location of the first climb of the stage, the Category 4 Côte de Blubberhouses, at the 47 km point.
 It was 1.8 km long at an average gradient of 6.1%.
 The single point for the King of the Mountains competition was claimed by Frenchman, Cyril Lemoine of Cofidis.

 Blubberhouses is used as a key setting for local composer Andy Tillison's composition Le Sacre Du Travail, a five movement electric sinfonia recorded by the progressive rock ensemble The Tangent.
 The work is, according to the CD sleeve notes, loosely based around Igor Stravinsky's Le Sacre Du Printemps (The Rite Of Spring).
 One section of the second movement is named "Dawn At Blubberhouses" and the village is mentioned by name in the lyrics/libretto.
 A short story in the CD sleeve describes the journey of a man travelling to work through the village in the small hours of the morning.
 The CD album was released in 2013 by the German record label Inside Out Music.

 Governance

 There is no record of Blubberhouses in the Domesday Book, but it is recorded in 1172 as Bluberh(o)usum, being in the lower division of the wapentake of Claro in the West Riding of Yorkshire.
-It is now in the county of North Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.
 At the 1901 census, the size of the parish was recorded as 3,736 acre, and in 2021, it was listed as reaching to 1,524 ha.
 The village and parish is represented at Parliament as part of the Skipton and Ripon Constituency.
 In 2011, the population was estimated to be 30, which by 2015, had risen to 40.